inf380p/inf380p.github.io/_posts/elliott/2022-10-20-strings-files.md

 `end='\n'` lets you specify what to do at the end of the print functin.
 It defaults to a newline.

 You can make anonymous Python 3 trinkets on Trinket for free.
-If you want the convenience of saving your Python 3 trinkets to your account, you should use code `INF380P` to get our premium plan at a huge discount of $4.50 a month.
+If you want the convenience of saving your Python 3 trinkets to your account, you should use code `INF380P` to get our premium plan for free for the semester.

 # Part I: Files & Lists Preview